Otto Mueller

-Otto Müller (16 October 1874 – 24 September 1930) was a German painter and printmaker of the Die Brücke expressionist movement.
+Otto Mueller (16 October 1874 – 24 September 1930) was a German painter and printmaker of the Die Brücke expressionist movement.

 Life and work

 Mueller was born in Liebau (now Lubawka, Kamienna Góra County), Kreis Landeshut, Silesia.
 Between 1890 and 1892 he was trained in lithography in Görlitz and Breslau.
-From 1894 to 1896 he studied at the Academy of Fine Arts in Dresden and continued his study in Munich during 1898.
+From 1894 to 1896 he studied at the Academy of Fine Arts in Dresden under Georg Freyer and continued his study in Munich during 1898.
 He left Munich's academy after Franz von Stuck classified him as untalented.

 His early works are influenced by impressionism, Jugendstil and Symbolism.
+However, much of his early work is lost due to his own destruction of his early pieces.
 When he settled to Berlin in 1908, his style became more expressionist.
-During this time there were meetings with Wilhelm Lehmbruck, Rainer Maria Rilke and Erich Heckel.
-In 1910, he joined 'Die Brücke', a Dresden-based group of Expressionist artists.
-He was member of the group until it disbanded in 1913 due to artistic differences.
+In 1910, he joined 'Die Brücke', a Dresden-based group of Expressionist artists, and in 1911 worked and traveled with Ernst Ludwig Kirchner, Max Pechstein, and Erich Heckel.
+He continued his close association with Kirchner and Heckel after Brücke disbanded in 1913.
 At the same time Mueller also had contact with the artists group 'Der Blaue Reiter'.
+Mueller was known as vehemently antibourgeois and is said to have urinated on the floor of a middle-class household when he was invited for a dinner party.

 During World War I he fought as a German soldier in France and Russia.
 After the war he became a professor at the Academy of Arts (Akademie der Bildenden Kunste) in Breslau where he taught until his death on 24 September 1930.
 Johnny Friedlaender and Isidor Ascheim were among his pupils there.

 In 1937 the Nazis seized 357 of his works from German museums as "degenerate art".
 They also looted Mueller' artworks from Jewish collectors like the Littmanns.
 Other Muellers were lost or stolen during the war Several artworks by Mueller turned up in the Gurlitt hoard.